-Lift is generated by air flowing over surface of the wing (see Figure 3).
+Lift is generated by air flowing faster over the top surface of the wing, compared with air flowing under the wing.
+Air is made to flow faster by shaping the top surface - called camber (see Figure 3).

 Figure 3 Lift characteristics of the aerofoil